-It is the Candidate's responsibility to ensure all equipment and internet infrastructure meets the minimum technical requirements as stated by the IFoA for the duration of the exam and that all work which is electronically stored, generated and/or submitted is sufficiently backed up and the correct piece of work is submitted.
+It is the Candidate's responsibility to ensure that all work which is electronically stored, generated and/or submitted is sufficiently backed up and the correct piece of work is submitted.

-IT issues relating to any failure by a Candidate to upload and/ or submit their files at the end of the assessment within the time allowed for the assessment are covered by our complaints policy\. \(Any affect this has had on the Candidate's performance of other papers sat in the same assessment session will be considered if it meets the criteria listed in this policy.
+IT issues relating to any failure by a Candidate to upload and/ or submit their script at the end of the assessment within the time allowed for the assessment are covered by our complaints policy.

+(Any affect this has had on the Candidate's performance of other papers sat in the same assessment session will be considered if it meets the criteria listed in this policy.

 Candidates will need to send a completed application should this be the case.)